 - Now coat both sides of the fish with the spice paste.

 - Heat your nonstick pan or cast iron skillet to medium high heat.
-Add the olive oil, and once hot add the sliced onion.
+Add the olive oil (or vegetable oil), and once hot add the sliced onion.
 Fry the onion for around 6 minutes, or until the onion is soft and browned.
 Move the onion to the side of the pan.

 - Lower the heat to medium.
-Add the fish which has been coated with the spice paste to the center of the pan.
+Add the fish (in a single layer) which has been coated with the spice paste to the center of the pan.
 Fry each side for 2 minutes.
 Then add the coconut milk.

-- Allow to simmer on medium low to medium for approximately 10 minutes.
+- Allow to simmer at just under a medium heat for approximately 10 minutes.
 Add salt to taste, and then garnish with coriander.